 Inspections generally cost around $300 for each shipment and must be booked up to 3 business days in advance.
 Alibaba does offer deals for their inspection service, like this 50% off all inspections promotion for their annual #SuperSeptember event, which is shown below.

-There are many other China quality control inspection companies out there, and freight forwarders also offer inspection services.
+There are many other China product inspection or quality control inspection companies out there, and freight forwarders also offer inspection services.